 As with all values within the input fleet, technology class assignments are specified at the user's discretion.
 However, in general, vehicle technology classes should be assigned based on the vehicle's body style, size (footprint and curb weight), and performance characteristics, while engine technology classes should be assigned based on the number of cylinders, number of banks, and the degree of turbocharging and downsizing used by an engine assigned to the vehicle.
-For battery electric and fuel cell vehicles, since those vehicles do not include an engine, the engine technology class does not have to be assigned (may be left blank in the input).
+For battery electric and fuel cell vehicles, since those vehicles do not include an engine, the engine technology class that is closest to the performance characteristics of a vehicle with an internal combustion engine (ICE) should be used.

 The last vehicle classification assigned in the market data input file is the vehicle's safety class.
-The safety class is used by the model during effects calculations when estimating the impact of changes in vehicle's curb weight and reduction or increases in total vehicle travel on vehicle related fatal and non-fatal crashes.
-The user would update the "Safety Class" column in the vehicles worksheet using the abbreviations listed in Table 4 below:
+The safety class is used by the model during effects calculations when estimating the impact of changes in vehicle's curb weight, and reduction or increases in total vehicle travel, on vehicle related fatal and non-fatal crashes.
+The user would update the "Safety Class" column in the Vehicles worksheet using the abbreviations listed in Table 4 below.